quisquous/cactbot/docs/RemoteCactbot.md

 Not all overlays are able to be run remotely. cactbot, oopsy, pullcounter, and dps overlays are supported.

-radar, jobs, and fisher will not work as they require more information about your player.
+radar and jobs will not work
+as they require more information about your player.

 ## HALP